 Hormel instituted a massive ad campaign, calling it the "Miracle Meat," to publicize the product.
 It would become one of the first to be promoted in a TV commercial.
 But it was World War II that made it a household name in this country and also extended its reputation around the world.

 Before the U.S. entry into the war, SPAM was one of the foods shipped to allied communities, including the Union of Soviet Socialist Republics, as part of the lend-lease program.
+In his autobiography, Nikita Khrushchev wrote, "Without SPAM, we wouldn't have been able to feed our army."

 When American soldiers were deployed to Europe and the Pacific, SPAM was a key ingredient of their K rations.
 It was far from popular with most GIs, who made jokes and wrote songs about how much they disliked it.
 Despite that, many of them returned with a taste for it, and sales rose after the war.